Flexible Spending Account (FSA) Benefits From Paychex

 What’s the Difference Between an FSA and HSA?

-While both an FSA and HSA allow enrollees to save money to pay for qualified medical expenses before taxes are taken out, there are key differences between these arrangements.
-Most notably, HSAs require enrollment in a high deductible health plan (HDHP), belong to the employee, funds are not subject to “use-it-or-lose-it,” and the individual can take the account with them if they leave the company.
+Does an HSA allow employees to use pretax dollars?
+Is FSA pretax?
+While both an FSA and HSA allow enrollees to save money to pay for qualified medical expenses before taxes are taken out, these arrangements have fundamental differences.
+Most notably, HSAs require enrollment in a qualifying high deductible health plan (HDHP), belong to the employee, funds are not subject to “use-it-or-lose-it,” and the individual can take the account with them if they leave the company.
 Conversely, an FSA is owned by the employer.
 Get more details about the differences between FSAs, HSAs, and HRAs.